-For more information on identity theft prevention, steps you can take to help protect your personal information, and your complimentary one-year membership, please see the additional information provided in this letter.
+For more information on how to help safeguard your identity, steps you can take to help protect your personal information, and your complimentary one-year identity monitoring membership, please see the attached information provided in this letter.

-We regret that this occurred and apologize for any inconvenience.
-To further protect personal information, we are taking steps to enhance our existing security protocols and re-educating our staff for awareness on these types of incidents.
-If you have any questions, please call 1-???-?????, Monday through Friday between 8:00 a.m. and 5:30 p.m.
-Central Time.
+Your confidence and trust are important to us, and we regret any inconvenience or concern this incident may cause.
+To further protect personal information, we have added additional authentication measures for remote email access, implemented additional data security measures, and provided re-education to our staff for awareness on these types of incidents.
+If you have any questions, please call 1-???-????, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
+Central Time, excluding major US holidays.